UalaceCafe/btm/README.md

 > The configuration file may contain empty lines, but every non-empty line must not deviate from the format above.
 Comments are not supported.

 > [!TIP]
-> The current states of each transition do not need to be defined in any specific order, i.e., you may define transitions from state `1` before defining transitions from state `0`, for example.
+> The current states for each transition do not need to be defined in any specific order, i.e., you may define transitions from state `1` before defining transitions from state `0`, for example.

 > [!TIP]
 > Identical transitions are allowed (i.e., no error will be emited if two transitions have the same current state and symbol), as the machine will always choose the first transition that matches.
 However, this is not recommended as it will increase the number of transitions the machine has to iterate through.